DOI-ONRR/doi-extractives-data/_how-it-works/default.md

 			<h5 class="landing-heading"><a href="{{site.baseurl}}/how-it-works/ownership/">Ownership</a></h5>
 			<button class="accordion-button" accordion-button></button>
 			<div class="accordion-content">
 				<p class="landing-description">Private individuals and corporations, as well as federal, state, local, and tribal governments, can own land and the oil, gas, coal, and other minerals found below the surface.
-In fact, widespread private ownership of these resources makes the U.S. different from nearly every other country, where these resources simply belong to the government.</p>
+In fact, widespread private ownership of these resources makes the U.S. different from nearly every other country, where these resources simply belong to the government.<br>
+        <a href="{{site.baseurl}}/how-it-works/ownership/">Lean about ownership &#8594;</a></p>
 				<a href="{{site.baseurl}}/how-it-works/ownership/">
 					<img class="landing-image" src="{{site.baseurl}}/img/landing-placeholders/precent-production-fed.png">
 				</a>